 The Asian hornet (Vespa velutina) is a species of hornet which is not native to the UK.
-It is smaller than our native hornet and poses no greater risk to human health than other hornets or bees.
+It is smaller than our native hornet and single hornets pose no greater risk to human health than other hornets or bees.

 However, they do pose a risk to honey bees and pollinating insects.
 This is why we are keen to stop this insect establishing in the UK, and why you should report suspected sightings.